Jeanne Dupleix

-Jeanne Dupleix (1706–1756) (née Albert) was the spouse of Joseph François Dupleix, governor general of the French establishment in India in 1742-1754, and known for her influence during his tenure.
+Jeanne Dupleix (1706–1756) (née Albert) was the wife of Joseph François Dupleix, governor general of the French establishment in India in 1742-1754, and known for her influence during his tenure.
 She acted as his political advisor and is known to have influenced his policy against non-Christians.
 She was known to the Indians as Joanna Begum (Jân Begum).

 Family

 She was born in 1706 at Pondicherry to Jacques-Théodore Albert and Élisabeth-Rose de Castro, and baptized on 2 June 1706.

 Her father was from Paris.
 He was the surgeon of Company at Pondicherry.
 Her mother, Rosa de Castro, was a creole of partly Italian, partly Portuguese and Indian parentage from Madras.
 Rosa de Castro's father was Portuguese whereas her mother was a local woman.

 She had five sisters and two brothers.

 She married a Mr. Vincens, one of the superior councillors of the Company, on 5 June 1719.
 He died at Chandannagar 26 September 1739 at the age of 60.

 On 17 April 1741, she married Dupleix who was President of Superior Council of Pondicherry and General Commandent of French Possessions in India.